-Riese & Müller: We want to be the most sustainable company in the E-Bike sector by 2025.
+Riese & Müller: we want to be the most sustainable company in the E-Bike sector by 2025.

 Riese & Müller and its products embody a sustainable lifestyle.
 Under the banner of “Responsibility”, the issue of sustainability has been firmly anchored in the corporate strategy since 2018.
-The vision is clear: Riese & Müller wants to be the most sustainable company in the E-Bike sector by 2025.
+The vision is clear: Riese & Müller wishes to be the most sustainable company in the E-Bike sector by 2025.
 Many specific measures have already been put in place to achieve this objective with the move into our new corporate headquarters.

 Riese & Müller has been actively shaping the mobility of the future for over 26 years.
 Year on year, E-Bikes and E-Cargo bikes are being elevated to a new level to increase customers’ enjoyment of their E-Bikes and encourage them to leave their cars at home more often.
 Apart from ongoing improvement of our products, Riese & Müller’s overall strategy includes a responsibility to man and the environment.
 Since the start of 2019, this strategy has had a home with a production site that guarantees a sustainable approach to business.